 Barcelona’s Monumental will not be a mosque

-The same was done by the Barcelona City Council, since the same hoax claims that the municipal representatives have an open line of negotiation with the Qatari authorities.
+A spokesman for the company that owns the bullring has denied any indication of plausibility to the information.
+The Barcelona City Council did the same, since that same hoax maintains that the municipal representatives have an open line of negotiation with the Qatari authorities.

-With such a large number of Muslims, many of them of Spanish nationality, it is logical to think that these communities would want to have places of worship, but from this pretension to turning the Monumental into a mosque is a world away; even more so when, going back to the world of figures, we find that there are currently 260 places of worship in Catalonia, 195 in Andalusia, 182 in Valencia and 109 in the Community of Madrid, according to data from the aforementioned observatory.
+Barcelona has the largest Muslim population in Spain, reaching 465,142 Muslims, compared to 276,787 people in Andalusia, followed by 255,088 in Madrid and 183,526 in Valencia according to data from the Observatory of Religious Pluralism in Spain, which is based on figures from the Ministry of Justice.
+With such a large number of Muslims, many of them of Spanish nationality, it is logical to think that these communities want to have places of worship.
+Now, from this attempt to turn the Monumental into a mosque goes a world; even more so when, returning to the world of figures, we find that there are currently 260 places of worship in Catalonia, 195 in Andalusia, 182 in Valencia and 109 in the Community of Madrid, according to data from the aforementioned observatory.

 Author: Nizzar Vizcaino